James Buchanan Richmond: Death and legacy

-Richmond died at Johns Hopkins hospital in Baltimore, Maryland on April 30, 1910.
-His widow would also be interred in Estill Cemetery in Gate City, Virginia the following year.
-His son Henry C.L.
-Richmond, who also attended Emory and Henry College before becoming a lawyer, served as Commonwealth Attorney of Scott County 1891-1895, and again 1919-1920, resigning when elected mayor of Gate City in 1920.
+Richmond died at Johns Hopkins hospital in Baltimore, Maryland, on April 30, 1910.
+His son Henry C. L. Richmond, who also attended Emory and Henry College before becoming a lawyer, served as Commonwealth Attorney of Scott County 1891–1895, and again 1919–1920, resigning when elected mayor of Gate City in 1920.
 He was a Republican like Campbell Slemp and his son C. Bascom Slemp, who were both born less than a mile from James B. Richmond and represented the 9th Congressional district in the early 20th century.
 A Virginia highway marker near Seminary, Virginia recognized all three Congressmen born nearby.